Travellers’ Code of Conduct

 Tikalanka began after a chance meeting in Kandy!
 John Beswetherick met S.G.
 Pathirana (Pathi) whilst travelling in Sri Lanka in 1999.
 Immediately becoming close friends, John and Pathi decided to go into business together as JB Pathi Tours, buying a minibus and starting tours of the island in February 2000.
-Since then, a growing travel industry in Sri Lanka has encouraged JB Pathi Tours to expand its business with the founding of the online tailor-made tour operator, Tikalanka.
+Since then, growing interest in visiting Sri Lanka encouraged JB Pathi Tours to expand its business with the founding of the online tailor-made travel specialist Tikalanka.
 We have since extended our reach to Maldives.

 Information for travellers